mattpopovich/mattpopovich.com/_posts/2026-02-04-how-to-replace-the-hood-strut--lift-support-for-an-audi-a3--vw.md

 ## Buying a New Hood Strut / Lift Support
 First, let's [open the hood](/posts/how-to-open-the-hood-for-an-audi-a3-vw/) and identify the strut installed.
 If your strut is failing, you will notice that it cannot support the weight of the hood to keep it open.
 You might even notice some residue (likely nitrogen gas) that will appear to have leaked out.
 Mine failed after 10 years.

+TODO: Image of strut with part number here

 To identify the strut, you can try to find a part number.
 My 2015 Audi A3 was `8v0 823 359 03s`.
 If you can't find a part number, you can use the "check vehicle fitment" at a parts store or online.
 Worst case, you can note the strut length when closed and open (ensure your new strut matches this).
 * [~$111 OEM on FCP Euro](https://www.fcpeuro.com/products/audi-hood-lift-support-genuine-audi-vw-8v0823359#description) (please don't buy this - it's extremely overpriced)
 * [~$32 aftermarket on Amazon](https://amzn.to/4aC2HRV)